lerna/lerna/libs/commands/init/README.md

 $ lerna init
 ```

-Create a new Lerna repo or upgrade an existing repo to the current version of Lerna.
+Create a new Lerna repo or add Lerna to an existing repo.

-> Lerna assumes the repo has already been initialized with `git init`.

 When run, this command will:

 1. Add `lerna` as a [`devDependency`](https://docs.npmjs.com/files/package.json#devdependencies) in `package.json` if it doesn't already exist.
-2. Create a `lerna.json` config file to store the `version` number.
+2. Create a `lerna.json` config file.
 3. Generate a `.gitignore` file if one doesn't already exist.
 4. Initialize a git repository if one doesn't already exist.
-5. Install dependencies with the `npmClient` set in `lerna.json`, or `npm` if unspecified.
+5. Install dependencies with the detected package manager.
+If no lockfile is present, Lerna will default to using `npm`.

 Example output on a new git repo: